nrs-org/novelslop/content/vol_01/chap_04.typ

   Traditionally, when one go to their new school for the first time, the first thing to do would be to find out which class they belonged to.
-Well, the lists were available on the bullet boards, but barely anyone was checking on that, as the results were already publicly announced on the Internet after the entrance exam finished grading.
+Well, the lists were available on the bullet boards, but barely anyone was checking on that, as the results were already publicly announced online after the entrance exam finished grading, which was months ago.
+  And all classes for the most part was the same, so the only reasons to care about which class you belonged to were to know whether your friends would end up in the same class as you or not.
+Of course, for a loner like Mona, this was not a thing at all.

   _"It’s still early, I might as well go see what is available on the school
     campus…"_